Texas Foster Family Association By-laws & Constitution

 SECTION 5

-NOTICES OF MEETINGS: A written notice of the day, time and place of all meetings of the Board of Directors shall be sent to each member of the Board by the Secretary not less than fifteen (15) days before the date of the meeting.
+NOTICES OF MEETINGS: Notice of the day, time and place of all meetings of the Board of Directors shall be sent to each member of the Board by the Secretary or Technology and Communication Chair not less than fifteen (15) days before the date of the meeting.

 SECTION 6